Are you a participant?

 When you open the door for questions, the attendees are still in the listening mode, processing all the information they just heard.
 Therefore, when they are put on the spot, they may end up being silent rather than asking a maybe-silly-or-not question that they haven’t had time to properly think out.

-To counter this, you can announce your Q&A intentions right at the start of your presentation.
-This lets your audience prepare themselves to think up questions while you’re talking.
+To counter this, you can announce your Q&A agenda right at the start of your presentation.
+This lets your audience prepare themselves to think up questions while you're talking.

-Protip 💡 Many Q&A tools let your audience submit questions at any time in your presentation while the question is fresh in their minds.
+Protip 💡 Many Q&A session apps let your audience submit questions at any time in your presentation while the question is fresh in their minds.
 You gather them throughout and can address them all at the end.

 Like I just mentioned, sometimes the best questions don’t pop into your attendees’ heads until everyone’s left the room.

-To catch these late questions, you can send out an email to your guests encouraging them to ask more questions.
-When there’s a chance to have their questions answered in a personalised 1-on-1 format, your guests should take full advantage.
+To catch these late questions, you can email your guests encouraging them to ask more questions.
+When there's a chance to have their questions answered in a personalised 1-on-1 format, your guests should take full advantage.

 If you are presenting at a large-scale event, you’ll likely need a companion to help with the whole process.